wxt-dev/wxt/docs/guide/essentials/content-scripts.md

 To create a standalone content script that only includes a CSS file:

 1. Create the CSS file: `entrypoints/example.content.css`
-2. Use the `build:manfiestGenerated` hook to add the content script to the manifest:
+2. Use the `build:manifestGenerated` hook to add the content script to the manifest:
    ```ts
    // wxt.config.ts
    export default defineConfig({